 Dust mites are microscopic creatures that survive and thrive on dead human skin flakes.
 They love dark, moist, and warm places.
 The optimal temperature for them to feast in is anywhere between 66°F to 86°F. The places in your home with a humidity level between 75% and 80% will feel like heaven to dust mites.
 No wonder they are found mostly in our sacred place: the bed.
 They just love mattresses and pillows.

 Тhis is where wool’s ability to wick away moisture and create a dry and cool environment comes into play.
-That is one of the reasons that you won’t have a dust mites colony in wool bedding unlike polyester bedding.
+That is one of the reasons that you won’t have a dust mites colony in wool bedding, unlike in polyester bedding.

-Wool shеaring alone is also not a cruel act.
-If done by professional sheares no sheep is being harmed during the process.
+Wool shеaring is not a cruel act.
+If done by professional shearers no sheep is being harmed during the process.

 There are many common misconceptions about the cruelty-free issue with wool shearing with some even claiming that wool is as cruel as fur.
 We have stumbled upon individual videos and photos depicting acts of terror upon sheep and other animals.
 And while there are heartless cruel people in the world, many of these are taken in fur farms or they are just individual cases that cannot speak up for the entire sheep farm community.

 That myth has been debunked many times by experts and flock owners claiming that for the majority of modern sheep it is actually cruel not to shear them since domestic sheep do not shed and evolutionary they have become dependent on humans for shedding.
 If not sheared the wool would just keep on growing and an excess of wool would actually be too risky and hazardous for the sheep, resulting in overheat during the summer or immobility in the long term.

 We, at Home of Wool, are strongly against any kind of violence or cruelty towards animals and we make sure that our wool is sourced through ethical practices so that we can sleep in peace as well.